Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_new/getting_started_with_snowflake.md

 ### Snowflake Data Marketplace

-Make sure you're using the `ACCOUNTADMIN` role and, navigate to the **Marketplace**:
+Make sure you're using the `ACCOUNTADMIN` role and, navigate to **Data Products** > **Marketplace**:

 ![data marketplace tab](assets/10Share_7.png)

 #### Find a listing

-The search box at the top allows you to search for a listings.
-The drop-down lists to the right of the search box let you filter data listings by Provider, Business Needs, and Category.

-Type `stock prices` in the search box, scroll through the results, and select [**Financial & Economic Essentials**](https://app.snowflake.com/marketplace/listing/GZTSZAS2KF7/) (provided by Cybersyn).
+Type `stock prices` in the search box at the top, scroll through the results, and select [**Financial & Economic Essentials**](https://app.snowflake.com/marketplace/listing/GZTSZAS2KF7/) (provided by Cybersyn).

 ![health tab](assets/10Share_8.png)

-In the **Cybersyn Financial & Economic Essentials** page, you can learn more about the dataset and see some sample queries.
+In the **Cybersyn Financial & Economic Essentials** page, you can learn more about the contents of the data listing, explore data dictionaries, and see some sample queries.
+You will also see links to documentation and the dataset's cloud region availability.
 When you're ready, click the **Get** button to make this information available within your Snowflake account:

 ![get data fields](assets/10Share_starschema_get_data.png)